What is Riba?

 Hadith

-LAWS REGARDING RIBA AL FADL:
+LAWS REGARDING RIBA AL FADL

 Any difference in value or quality should be ignored and the commodities should be exchanged in equal weight and volume.
-Instead of a direct exchange of commodities of the same kind, a person should sell his commodity against cash at the market value, and buy someone else’s commodity in exchange for cash at the market value.
+Instead of direct exchange of commodities of the same kind, a person should sell his commodity against cash at the market value, and buy someone else’s commodity in exchange of cash at the market value.

 what is riba